Muse

 EEG & PPG Headset

 The Muse S and Muse 2 are research-grade EEG headbands for meditation and sleep.
-Visit the to learn more.
+Visit the Muse website to learn more.

 Using it in the platform